-The broad domestic equity market, as measured by the S&P 500 Index, posted its sixth consecutive quarterly gain, capping of the fiscal year with a +24.6% return.
-The domestic bond market, as measured by the Barclays Aggregate Bond Index, returned +4.4% in the fiscal year 2014.
-The global equity market, as measured by the MSCI All Country World Index, returned +21.8% for the fiscal year.
+The U.S. economy appeared to exhibit continued resilience in the face of global market conditions and geo-political events.
+Based on more consistent economic news for the US, domestic equities topped off another positive year, yields on fixed income securities narrowed, the economy grew at a moderately-healthy pace and unemployment receded further.
+The broad domestic equity market, as measured by the S&P 500 Index, posted its tenth consecutive quarterly gain, capping off the fiscal year with a +7.4% return.
+The domestic bond market, as measured by the Barclays Aggregate Bond Index, returned +1.9% over the same period.
+The global equity market, as measured by the MSCI World Index, returned -0.4% for the fiscal year, reflecting a blend of the positive results in the U.S. and the negative performance in the non-U.S. developed markets (MSCI EAFE down -4.2% for the trailing year) and emerging markets (MSCI EM down -5.1%).